-Rugs and carpets have an important role in iran’s artistic past.
+Rugs and carpets have an important role in Iran’s artistic past(Persian Carpet).
 Jajims are a type of handcrafted rug, usually woven from cotton or wool, and recognised by their vertical stripe patterns that give them a rainbow-like appearance.
 Unlike other kinds of rugs and carpets, weaving on horizontal looms is easier due to its speed and practicality.
-Horizontal looms and cheaper material make them more affordable and budget-friendly than carpets.
+Horizontal looms and cheaper materials make them more affordable and budget-friendly than carpets.
 Jajims are usually woven in square outlines and are smaller than carpets.
-Jajim’s are the perfect souvenirs due to their convenient size and price.
+Jajims are the perfect souvenirs due to their convenient size and price.

 Iranians used Jajims in so many ways.
-You could say that Jajims are a multi-purpose rug.
+You could say that Jajims are multi-purpose rugs.

 At first, they were used as bed covers.
 Later they became a key part of a famous winter heater known as korsi (kor-si).

 Korsi’s are typically low-level tables with a heater underneath (usually a charcoal brazier).
 Blankets are thrown on top and over the table, flowing onto the floor, insulating the hot air inside.
 People would sit beside their korsi, putting their feet under the blankets to get warm.
 However, long before the introduction of blankets, it was Jajims that provided the insulation.